Why Silver Deserves a Place in Your Investment Portfolio?

 7:1 silver: gold mine supply ratio

-86:1 silver: gold price ratio (Long term average 60:1)
+106:1 silver: gold price ratio in mid-April with a long term average of 60:1

 Quote: Navneet Damani, group senior vice-president, head of commodities research, Motilal Oswal Financial Services.